If you need a break from the dreamiest beaches around, head into the thick jungles for some swimming in these waterfalls.

 A Map To Help You Out

-Just so you can see where these waterfalls are compared to where our ILP volunteers are living, here's a screenshot of where they all are.
+To help you orient yourself, here's a screenshot of where these waterfalls are all at.
 It would take about an hour to drive from Catarata Uvita to the Waterfall of Ojochal then up to El Pavon, just to give you can idea of how close they all are to each other.
 Nauyaca is a bit further north, but we think it's definitely worth the trip.

 Ready for a semester living in Costa Rica?